 S.Korea's unification minister steps down over rising tensions with N.Korea

-Citing South Korea's failure to stop the defectors, North Korea this week blew up the joint liaison office on its side of the border, declared an end to dialogue with South Korea and threatened military action.
-Unification Ministry spokeswoman Cho Hye-sil told a briefing on Friday that an emigre planning to send hundreds of bottles stuffed with rice, medicine, and medical face masks to North Korea by throwing them into the sea near the border on Sunday, had been asked to abandon its plan.
+Citing Seoul's failure to stop the defectors, North Korea this week blew up the joint liaison office on its side of the border, declared an end to dialogue with South Korea and threatened military action.
+A North Korean defector-led group said on its website on Friday it had scrapped a plan to send hundreds of plastic bottles stuffed with rice, medicine and face masks to North Korea by throwing them into the sea near the border on Sunday.

-She warned that authorities would stop the group, and others like it, from carrying out such plans, and would seek to impose penalties for violations of a law governing inter-Korean exchanges and cooperation.
-After a flurry of barbed statements earlier this week, North Korean officials did not issue direct criticism of South Korea for the second day in a row on Friday.
+It said the decision was taken "in consideration of the South Korean public's uneasiness" after threats from Pyongyang and an appeal from the Seoul government to desist.
+A spokeswoman for the Unification Ministry said it would seek to impose penalties for violations of a law governing inter-Korean exchanges and cooperation.

 ALSO READ